A Quantitative Study of Energy Localization Characteristics in Defect-embedded Phononic Crystals: Applications of Defect-embedded PnCs

-Since the nature of the external grounding reference is dictated by the operating environment, we consider an alternate AMM configuration as shown in Fig. \ref{fig:FIG5}(b-i) to mitigate the impact of a non-inertial grounding reference.
-In the modified AMM, all constituent masses are now connected to the last mass which functions as an in-house virtual ground, isolating all AMM masses from the external environmental noise.
-Fig. \ref{fig:FIG5}(c-i) presents an equivalent mass-spring reduced order model for this altered AMM configuration with a virtual ground.
-An eigen-analysis (see Sec. \ref{sec:AMM_VG}) reveals completely new eigenvalues compared to the edge DMoA-based AMM, with three BG resonances -- $\Omega=0$ and $\Omega_\mathrm{d,AMM}=0.8447$ in the low-frequency BG, and $\Omega=6.4095$ in the high-frequency BG, and the remainder lying within the PB range of the base MoA.
-Resonances at $\Omega=0$ and $\Omega_\mathrm{d,AMM}=0.8447$, respectively, correspond to the rigid body translation mode and the localized mode shape plotted in Fig. \ref{fig:FIG5}(c-ii) while the resonance at $\Omega=6.4095$ corresponds to a new eigenmode localized at the last mass, created as a result of the altered grounding spring connections.
-Though the eigenmode frequencies and shapes are significantly different from those of an edge DMoA-based AMM, the eigenmode at $\Omega_\mathrm{d,AMM}=0.8447$ (Fig. \ref{fig:FIG5}(c-ii)) emerges as an exception, existing relatively unaltered compared to the edge defect mode shown in the inset of Fig. \ref{fig:FIG1}b, owing to the last mass being a nodal point in the defect mode.
-The FFT curve (red) in Fig. \ref{fig:FIG5}(b-ii) captures the AMM dynamics in the presence of an in-house virtual ground which is identical to that of an AMM with a rigid ground (Fig. \ref{fig:FIG5}(a-ii)).
-Therefore, our modified analytical approach in conjunction with the presence of an in-house virtual ground provides an enhanced capability to design a DMoA-based AMM that can function efficiently at a prescribed BG resonance regardless of the nature of the operating environment.
+Since the nature of the external grounding reference is dictated by the operating environment, we consider an alternate PnC configuration as shown in Fig. \ref{fig:FIG6}(b-i) to mitigate the impact of a non-inertial grounding reference.
+In the modified PnC, all constituent masses are now connected to the last mass which functions as an in-house virtual ground, isolating all PnC masses from the external environmental noise.
+Fig. \ref{fig:FIG6}(c-i) presents an equivalent mass-spring reduced order model for this altered PnC configuration with a virtual ground.
+An eigen-analysis (see Sec. \ref{sec:App_PnC_VG}) reveals completely new eigenvalues compared to the edge DMoA-based PnC, with three BG resonances -- $\Omega=0$ and $\Omega_\mathrm{d,VG}=0.8447$ in the low-frequency BG, and $\Omega=6.4095$ in the high-frequency BG, and the remainder lying within the PB range of the base MoA PnC.
+Resonances at $\Omega=0$ and $\Omega_\mathrm{d,VG}=0.8447$, respectively, correspond to the rigid body translation mode and the localized mode shape plotted in Fig. \ref{fig:FIG6}(c-ii) while the resonance at $\Omega=6.4095$ corresponds to a new eigenmode localized at the last mass, created as a result of the altered grounding spring connections.
+Though the eigenmode frequencies and shapes are significantly different from those of an edge DMoA-based PnC, the eigenmode at $\Omega_\mathrm{d,VG}=0.8447$ (Fig. \ref{fig:FIG6}(c-ii)) emerges as an exception, existing relatively unaltered compared to the edge defect mode shown in Fig. \ref{fig:FIG1}(b-ii), owing to the last mass being a nodal point in the defect mode.
+The FFT curve (red) in Fig. \ref{fig:FIG6}(b-ii) captures the PnC dynamics in the presence of an in-house virtual ground which is identical to that of an PnC with a rigid ground (Fig. \ref{fig:FIG6}(a-ii)).
+Therefore, our modified analytical approach in conjunction with the presence of an in-house virtual ground provides an enhanced capability to design a DMoA-based PnC that can function efficiently at a prescribed BG resonance regardless of the nature of the operating environment.